The Nockberge Biosphere Park

 DEVELOPER ROLE

-The Nockberge Biosphere Reserve actively develops and shapes the sustainable development of the region.
+The Nockberge Biosphere Park actively develops and shapes the sustainable development of the region.

 MEDIATOR ROLE

-The Nockberge Biosphere Reserve imparts knowledge and fulfils an educational and research mission in the Nockberge Mountains.
+The Nockberge Biosphere Park imparts knowledge and fulfils an educational and research mission in the Nockberge Mountains.
 It acts as a local hub.

 ORGANISATIONAL ROLE

-The Nockberge Biosphere Reserve continuously adapts its organisation to current requirements in order to fulfil its diverse tasks in the best possible way.
+The Nockberge Biosphere Park continuously adapts its organisation to current requirements in order to fulfil its diverse tasks in the best possible way.

 Sustainable development goals

-Throughout the Carinthian Nockberge Biosphere Reserve, the biosphere reserve guides and supports all municipalities, businesses, schools and organisations in their efforts to achieve the 17 Sustainable Development Goals (SDGs) of the United Nations.
+Throughout the Carinthian Nockberge Biosphere Park, the biosphere park guides and supports all municipalities, businesses, schools and organisations in their efforts to achieve the 17 Sustainable Development Goals (SDGs) of the United Nations.

 The SDGs are a global call to action to end poverty and hunger, to protect the planet and to create peace and prosperity for all.
 They recognise the urgency, necessity and value of learning and collaboration.